 The changeable lens design gives you the option of using a dedicated lens made specifically for getting great results while working at a comfortable distance from your subject.

 You also have the option of using extension tubes which are a cheap alternative to buying a dedicated macro lens.
 Manual focus is much better for controlling sharpness particularly when working at such a close distance with very tight tolerances.

 Having a large sensor gives you the ability to crop your image tighter when doing your editing and not lose as much quality as you would with a smaller sensor.
 We've discussed some of the characteristics in general that a digital camera should have to get the photos you want.

-When I am in the market for new cameras and accessories I visit major on-line retailers to read reviews from consumers and sometimes I spend a bunch of hours on professional camera review site.
+When I'm in the market for new cameras and accessories I visit major online retailers to read reviews from consumers and sometimes I spend a bunch of hours on professional camera review sites.